 I already own another Hell Bunny dress (the “Vanda”) that is very similar and fits pretty well, so I thought this one would be a slam dunk.
 Who could resist those adorable heart-shaped pockets?

-Unfortunately, whereas my other HB dress has a zipper on the side and an elasticized back panel, this one’s zipper goes up the back and has no stretch.
+Unfortunately, whereas my other HB dress has an elasticized back panel, this one has no stretch.
 As such, the waist was too big and gave me no definition.
 I considered taking in the waist on the sides, but when I pulled it tight, there wasn’t enough boob room above the black waist panel so the seam did not rest below my chest and the black panel was pulled up so high that it looked like an empire waist.

 So as for Hell Bunny, I do not recommend it for busty ladies unless there is an elastic panel or the fabric has stretch.
 On the plus side, ModCloth has a great return policy and they even take care of the return shipping.